MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/develop/make_mgmt_service.md

 ```
 HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Virtualization\GuestCommunicationServices\
 ```
-In this registry location, you'll see several GUIDS.
+In this registry location, you'll see several GUIDs.
 Those are our in-box services.

 Information in the registry per service:
 * `Service GUID`